electrode-io/electrode-native/docs/cli/binarystore/remove.md

   * There is an active Cauldron
   * The active Cauldron contains proper configuration of the binary store

-* If no binary exists in the store for the targeted mobile application version, the command will fail with an appropriate error message
+* If no binary exists in the store for the targeted native application version, the command will fail with an appropriate error message

 #### Related commands

- [ern binarystore add] | Add a mobile application binary to the binary store
+ [ern binarystore add] | Add a native application binary to the binary store
- [ern binarystore get] | Get a mobile application binary from the binary store
+ [ern binarystore get] | Get a native application binary from the binary store

 ___